-I am a clinical and forensic psychologist with an office in Bingham Farms, Michigan.
-I have recently moved to Bingham Farms, at 31600 Telegraph Road, Suite 250, just north of 13 Mile Road (map).
+I am a clinical and forensic psychologist with an office in Bingham Farms, Michigan, at 31600 Telegraph Road, Suite 250, just north of 13 Mile Road (map).
 My office is easily reachable from Birmingham, West Bloomfield, Farmington Hills, Bloomfield Hills, Troy, Royal Oak, Southfield, and the surrounding areas.

 I have been in private practice since 1984, and I am licensed as a Psychologist by the State of Michigan.

 I am also an Adjunct Professor of Psychology at Madonna University in Livonia, where I teach graduate students who are training to be clinical psychologists.